microsoft/msphpsql/README.md

 If you choose to build the drivers, you must be able to build PHP 7 without including these extensions.
 For help building PHP on Windows, see the [official PHP website][phpbuild].
 For details on compiling the drivers, see the [documentation](https://github.com/Microsoft/msphpsql/tree/dev/buildscripts#windows) -- an example buildscript is provided, but you can also compile the drivers manually.

 To load the drivers, make sure that the driver is in your PHP extension directory and enable it in your PHP installation's php.ini file by adding `extension=php_sqlsrv.dll` and/or `extension=php_pdo_sqlsrv.dll` to it.
 If necessary, specify the extension directory using `extension_dir`, for example: `extension_dir = "C:\PHP\ext"`.
 Note that the precompiled binaries have different names -- substitute accordingly in php.ini.
-For more details on loading the drivers, see [Loading the PHP SQL Driver](https://docs.microsoft.com/en-us/sql/connect/php/loading-the-php-sql-driver) on MSDN.
+For more details on loading the drivers, see [Loading the PHP SQL Driver](https://docs.microsoft.com/en-us/sql/connect/php/loading-the-php-sql-driver) on Microsoft Docs.

 Finally, restart the Web server.

 ## Install (UNIX)

-For full instructions on installing the drivers on all supported Unix platforms, see [the installation instructions on MSDN](https://docs.microsoft.com/en-us/sql/connect/php/installation-tutorial-linux-mac).
+For full instructions on installing the drivers on all supported Unix platforms, see [the installation instructions on Microsoft Docs](https://docs.microsoft.com/en-us/sql/connect/php/installation-tutorial-linux-mac).

 ## Sample Code
-For PHP code samples, please see the [sample](https://github.com/Microsoft/msphpsql/tree/master/sample) folder or the [code samples on MSDN](https://docs.microsoft.com/en-us/sql/connect/php/code-samples-for-php-sql-driver).
+For PHP code samples, please see the [sample](https://github.com/Microsoft/msphpsql/tree/master/sample) folder or the [code samples on Microsoft Docs](https://docs.microsoft.com/en-us/sql/connect/php/code-samples-for-php-sql-driver).

 ## Limitations and Known Issues
 Please refer to [Releases](https://github.com/Microsoft/msphpsql/releases) for the latest limitations and known issues.